-The TOE GeNUGate Firewall 7.0 is part of a larger product, the firewall GeNUGate 7.0 Z (Patchlevel 007), which consists of hardware and software.
-The TOE GeNUGate Firewall 7.0 itself is part of the shipped software.
+The Target of Evaluation (TOE) is the genugate Firewall 8.0 which is part of a larger product, the firewall genugate 8.0 Z (Patchlevel 0), which consists of hardware and software.
+The TOE genugate Firewall 8.0 itself is part of the shipped software.
 The operating system is a modified OpenBSD.

-GeNUGate 7.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems.
+genugate 8.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems.
 It is thus a two-tiered firewall.
 The network connection between ALG and PFL is a cross cable.

 Besides the network interface to the PFL, the ALG has (at least) three more interfaces to connect to the external network, the administration network and the secure server network.
-For the high availability option, the ALG needs another network interface for the high availability (HA) network.
+For the high availability option, the ALG needs another network interface for the HA network.
 The PFL has a second interface which is connected to the internal network.